AdobeDocs/experience-manager-cloud-service.pt-BR/help/security/home.md

 ---
 title: Segurança do Adobe Experience Manager as a Cloud Service
-description: 'Saiba mais sobre os recursos de segurança do Adobe Experience Manager as a Cloud Service. '
+description: Saiba mais sobre os recursos de segurança do Adobe Experience Manager as a Cloud Service.
 landing-page-description: Saiba mais sobre tópicos importantes de segurança relacionados ao Experience Manager as a Cloud Service.
 exl-id: 17a5f951-84e4-4a15-8919-985451e3b527
 source-git-commit: 13cb8ae059f0a77e517d2e64eae96a08f88ac075